Matatika/matatika-ce/README.md

 ***NB - this is a beta release!
 This edition is currently ready for beta users and would love your feedback.***

 ## How to get started

+***NB - The beta release of the Community Edition is currently only developed to work with Linux and macOS***

 1. Install